Acekorneya/Ark-Survival-Ascended-Server/README.md

    # 1. Enter a secure password (will not be visible as you type)
    # 2. Re-enter the same password to confirm
    # 3. Make note of this password as you'll need it to log in as pokuser

+   # IMPORTANT FOR CLOUD ENVIRONMENTS (Google Cloud VM, AWS, etc.):
+   # The pokuser needs sudo access to run some commands
+   # Add the user to the sudo group (Ubuntu/Debian) or wheel group (CentOS/RHEL)

+   # For Ubuntu/Debian systems:
+   sudo usermod -aG sudo pokuser

+   # For CentOS/RHEL systems:
+   # sudo usermod -aG wheel pokuser
    ```

 2. **Configure system settings** for Ark server: